Box City Curriculum

 Activities To Get You and Your Participants Thinking

-With a basic understanding of planning terms like node, district, landmark, edge and path, participants are able to identify strategic areas on a base of the field trip destination prior to the activity.
+With a basic understanding of planning terms like node, district, landmark, edge and path, participants are able to identify strategic areas on a base map of the field trip destination prior to the activity.
 Experiencing the planning elements on site provides motivation for continued investigation.

 Survey Report